locize/blog/source/_posts/how-to-internationalize-react-i18next.md

 title: React Localization - How to properly internationalize a React application using i18next
 description: React Localization made easy with this step-by-step guide using i18next.
-This React JS example helps you simple usage of most popular library.
+This React JS example helps you with the simple usage of most popular i18n library.

 date: 2021-04-14
 tags: